GenomiqueENS/AsaruSim/README.md

 ```
 ## Acknowledgements

-- We would like to express our gratitude to [Youyupei](https://github.com/youyupei) for the development of [SLSim](https://github.com/youyupei/SLSim), which has been foundational to the `AsaruSim` workflow.
+- We would like to express our gratitude to [Youyupei](https://github.com/youyupei) for the development of [SLSim](https://github.com/youyupei/SLSim), which has been helpful to the `AsaruSim` workflow.
 - Additionally, our thanks go to the teams behind [Badread](https://github.com/rrwick/Badread) and [SPARSim](https://gitlab.com/sysbiobig/sparsim), whose tools are integral to the `AsaruSim` workflow.

 ## Support and Contributions